autarch/blog.urth.org/content/posts/2021-03-29-security-issues-in-perl-ip-address-distros.md

 1
 ```

-[^1]: One of the most ridiculous SEO-spamming URL paths I've ever seen.
+[^1]: One of the most ridiculous URL paths I've ever seen.